 Write a song.
 Put your feelings into the lyrics and melody.
 Express yourself in any artistic way and you will feel better!
 There is hardly any finer therapy on the planet.

 4. Read a hilarious book.
 A book can be such a good friend.
 And touch the soul.
+Tune into a comedy channel on TV or the radio.
+Go to watch some wild and crazy comedians in your city.

 5. Make contact with another person or touch someone's life.
 Cure loneliness by . . . calling someone from the past, perhaps a good friend from high school who you may have forgotten.
 Look up a lost acquaintance.
 You never know what a great discussion you might have.